 Many Americans suffer from different health conditions leading to take all sort of medication.
 Some of these medications can cause blood thinning which can lead to gum bleeding.
 Over the year, some medications have also been proven to cause bad breath, stained teeth, and many more other oral-related issues.
-So, if you are by chance under any of these medications, then it is advisable that you visit dentist in San Ramon for cosmetic dental help.
+So, if you are by chance under any of these medications, then it is advisable that you visit dentist in Danville for cosmetic dental help.

 Gingivitis occurs when the plaques on the teeth are not removed by brushing and flossing, and it’s the first phase of gum disease.
 The gum tends to become swollen and tender during this period and might also start bleeding while brushing.
-Gingivitis is not that serious and can be cured by regular brushing, flossing and a visit to a dentist in San Ramon.
+Gingivitis is not that serious and can be cured by regular brushing, flossing and a visit to a dentist in Danville.
 Failing to cure Gingivitis early enough can lead to a severe condition called Periodontitis and tooth loss.